Engineering & Planning

 Water & Sewer Infrastructures

-All water and sewer service within certain areas bounded and identified in the Water and Sewerage Plan, as 20-year water and sewer service areas.
+- Provides water and sewer service within certain areas bounded and identified in the Water and Sewerage Plan, as 20-year water and sewer service areas.

 - Smaller infrastructure, i.e., sewage collection and water distribution mains, is customarily provided by developers in areas planned to be served by public water and sewer.

-DUSWM is not affiliated with or related to any private utilities, e.g., cable television, electric, natural gas, telephone, storm water drainage, storm water management facilities, etc.
+- The DWSU is not affiliated with or related to any private utilities, e.g., cable television, electric, natural gas, telephone, storm water drainage, storm water management facilities, etc.